truzo/tomango-2018/site/content/blog/features-good-website.md

 title: "What are the features of a good website?"
 author: "mark"
 date: 2016-09-28 08:43:41
-excerpt: How to plan what features and pages you need on your website. blog/categories:
+description: How to plan what features and pages you need on your website. blog/categories:
  - web-design
 ---